battre/autocomplete-attribute-explainer/README.md

 >
 > We have seen cases where websites adapted to the (incorrect) browser behavior
 > rather than the spec.
+>
+> We have recently tried to follow the principles outlined in the document and
+> created address hierarchies for the US, Brazil, Mexico and India.
+It was
+> very aparent that a lot of country knowledge is necessary to model addresses
+> for a country properly.
+Even with people who grew up in a country it was often
+> not aparent whether there was a single, clear best solution.

 > **Concerns:**
 >